pk-fr/yakpro-po/README.md

 **YAK Pro** stands for **Y**et **A**nother **K**iller **Pro**duct.

 This tool makes use of [PHP-Parser](https://github.com/nikic/PHP-Parser) for parsing php.
 You just have to download the zip archive and uncompress it under the PHP-Parser subdirectory.
+or make a git clone ...

 The yakpro-po.cnf self-documented file contains many configuration options!
 Take a look at it!

 Prerequisites:  php 5.3 or higher, [PHP-Parser](https://github.com/nikic/PHP-Parser).